vambrosi/MandelGuessr/README.md

 Game where you have to find an hyperbolic component of the Mandelbrot set based on a plot of its neighborhood.

+The code was adapted from [my package to study complex dynamical systems](https://github.com/vambrosi/FracPy).

 ## How to use

 Clone this repository and install numpy, matplotlib, and numba.